Newbeeer/TRM/README.md

 dataset: PACS or OfficeHome or ColoredMNIST or SceneCOCO
 epochs: training epochs
 resnet50: set ResNet50 as the backbone (default: ResNet18)
+shift: for ColoredMNIST and SceneCOCO only, 0:label-correlated; 1: label-uncorrelated; 2: combine shift.
 test_eval: test-domain validation set (default: train-domain validation set)
 ```